 Implications for Business Schools (and Beyond)

 Docherty’s text poses important implications for several ongoing discourses emanating in business schools.
 Indeed, academics have been increasingly reflexive and critical of the dynamics that have emerged within contemporary business schools.
-For instance, questions concerning its relevance (Dennis and O’Toole, 2005), the nature of the institutional pressures within them (Butler and Spoelstra, 2012; Tourish, 2011; Willmott, 2011), and the implications that such pressures have on the most junior members of the academy (Prasad, 2013, 2015) have been raised.
-Universities at War help frame some of these debates by positing them within a broader discourse that considers the disturbing state of the university system today.
+For instance, questions concerning its relevance (Dennis and O’Toole, 2005), the nature of the institutional pressures within them (Butler and Spoelstra, 2012; Tourish, 2011; Willmott, 2011), and the implications that such pressures have on the most junior members of the academy (Prasad, 2013; 2015; 2016) have been raised.
+Universities at war helps frame some of these debates by positing them within a broader discourse that considers the disturbing state of the university system today.
 It reveals, for example, how the regime of accountability through rankings comes at the detriment to: i) the traditional value of the university in society as the vanguard for social inquiry, and, ii) the systematic atrophy of academic freedom.